 In 2018, Common Ground established a series of trainings to help hosts and volunteers have more effective conversations at their Common Ground events.
 In partnership with Neighbor Up, each year Common Ground hosts free two-hour facilitation trainings for hosts, participants and volunteers to share information about hosting productive conversations and provide attendees the opportunity to work on their conversation facilitation skills.

 The conversation training structure is meant not only to create more effective Common Ground conversations but also to build capacity for higher quality connections and communication across our region.
 Find our conversation training calendarhere.

 As a Common Ground host, you create your own gathering, but you aren't on your own.
 To help support the conversation, Common Ground provides resources to help you build a valuable, connective conversation around the issues you are passionate about.
 Hosts can be any Cuyahoga, Lake, or Geauga County resident or organization that wants to bring people together for a forward-looking conversation.

-Hosts choose the day, location, and time of day that works best for them between July 16 through 30.
+When the Common Ground 2022 dates and theme is announched, hosts will have the ability to choose the day, location, and time of day that works best for them.
 Some hosts choose to open their conversations to the public, and some choose to only invite people they know.
-To support the conversation, Common Ground provides resources to help hosts create valuable, civil conversations around the theme of the event for 2021.
+To support the conversation, Common Ground provides resources to help hosts create valuable, civil conversations around the theme of the event for 2022

 Each Common Ground event has the same elements: Setting the Table, Check-In, Conversation, and Closing & Sharing.
 We outline the different elements and their roles in your conversation in this quick tutorial.
 Use this as a guide to help build your unique agenda using your own goals and creativity.